biegehydra/OneOf.TypeExtensions/README.md

 ### Analyzer with code fix

-There is also an analyzer with code fix that will let you quickly replace all usages of IsT_ and AsT_ with the source generated extension methods.
+There is also an analyzer with code fix that will let you quickly replace all usages of IsT_, AsT_, MapT_, and TryPickT_, with the source generated extension methods.
 I personally won't be keeping this package as part of my projects because I don't want to bog down my IDE, but you may find it useful to quickly make changes to an entire project/solution.

-Install: `NuGet\Install-Package OneOf.TypeExtensions.Analyzer -Version 1.0.0.1`
+Install: `NuGet\Install-Package OneOf.TypeExtensions.Analyzer`

 ![image](https://github.com/biegehydra/OneOf.TypeExtensions/assets/84036995/3bfa5bae-3f0d-4a8f-80bb-405e1e38bbbf)